singhkpratham/geocompr/05-geometry-operations.md

 Comparing the values of `dem` and `dem_disagg` tells us that they are not identical (you can also use `compareRaster()` or `all.equal()`).
 However, this was hardly to be expected, since disaggregating is a simple interpolation technique.
-It is important to keep in mind that disaggregating results in a finer resolution, the corresponding values, however, are only as accurate as their lower resolution source.
+It is important to keep in mind that disaggregating results in a finer resolution; the corresponding values, however, are only as accurate as their lower resolution source.

 The process of computing values for new pixel locations is also called resampling.
 In fact, the **raster** package provides a `resample()` function.